Duke of Nemours: Potential claimants of the House of Orléans-Braganza

 Under the Pact of Brussels the Count d'Eu and his sons equally undertook in his name and the name of his descendants not to contest in any way to the branch of the Duke d'Alençon the possession of the title of Duke of Nemours.

-Nevertheless, Charles Philippe d'Orléans, the last Duke of Nemours and only descendent of the Alençon, died without heirs opening the theoretical possibility for the Head of the House of Orléans-Braganza to claim said title without violating the family fact.
+Nevertheless, Charles Philippe d'Orléans, the last Duke of Nemours and only descendant of the Alençon, died without heirs.
+His death opened the theoretical possibility for the Head of the House of Orléans-Braganza to claim said title without violating the family pact.

 List of duchesses

-This is a list of the Duchesses of Nemours and their original houses.
+This is a list of duchesses of Nemours and their original houses.